MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-qos/storage-qos-overview.md

 Status can change over time based on how the system is performing.

--   **Ok** - All flows using that policy are receiving their requested MinimumIOPs.
+- **Ok** - All flows using that policy are receiving their requested MinimumIOPS.

--   **InsufficientThroughput** - One or more of the flows using this policy are not receiving the Minimum IOPs
+- **InsufficientThroughput** - One or more of the flows using this policy are not receiving the Minimum IOPS

 You can also pipe a policy to `Get-StorageQosPolicy` to get the status of all flows configured to use the policy as follows: